aerial shot of a town and lake needing protection from environmental issues

 Pollution comes in many forms.
 Air, soil, and water all have the capability to be polluted, and it poses a current and future threat to people and the environment.
 Contaminated waters are undrinkable.
 Polluted air weakens the ozone layer and causes health problems.
 Contaminated soil destroys habitats and irrigation.

 As a human, your body is majorly affected by pollution if it’s in the air you breathe or the water you drink.
 Pollution puts animals and the environment in a critical condition only humans can restore.
-It is one of the biggest killers on the planet and it takes more than 100 million lives every single year — and that’s just human lives.
+It is one of the biggest killers on the planet.
+Air pollution alone takes more than 4.2 million lives every single year — and that’s just human lives.

 People who live in areas with high levels of air pollution are 20% more likely to die of lung cancer — even if they’ve never picked up a cigarette in their lives.
 We dump millions of pounds of garbage and trillions of gallons of untreated sewage and stormwater into the oceans and rivers every single year.